 What's the difference?
 Allergies involve a reaction from your immune system.
 Allergies occur when exposed to even trace amounts of an allergen and can have accompanying symptoms like a rash or hives, which occur immediately after exposure.

 Food intolerance, however, has targeted symptoms — such as stomach discomfort — that occur gradually and don't necessarily involve the immune system.
 Unlike allergies, small amounts of the food in question may not spark a reaction.
-If you have gastrointestinal problems and it's not an allergy, other possible causes include lactose intolerance, irritable bowel syndrome and celiac disease.

 Many more misconceptions about allergies persist: For example, organic foods aren't allergy-free, nor are allergies "in your head" or psychosomatic.

 As the number of people affected by allergies continues to grow, Codispoti hopes our understanding of allergies increases, and that continued efforts to find more effective treatments will bring more freedom and less anxiety to those combating allergies.

 Sign up now for free health tips and medical news.